Gadge Maharaj: Life and career

 His original name was Debuji Zhingraji Janorkar.
 He was born in Shendgaon village in present-day Anjangaon Surji Taluka in Amravati District of Maharashtra to a Dhobi backward class farming family.
 (Note: quote on page-138: Gadge Maharaj or Gadge Baba (1876-1956) was born in a family of the Washerman caste in the district of Daryapur, not too far from the town of Rddhipur in which Gundam Raul lived seven centuries earlier.)

-A public teacher, he travelled from one place to another wearing his food pan upturned on his head and carrying his trademark broom.
+As a public teacher, he often travelled with an inverted food pan on his head and his well-known broom beside him.
 When he entered a village, he would instantly start cleaning the gutters and roads of the village.
 He also told the citizens of the village that their congratulations would have to wait until his work was done.
-Villagers gave him money, babaji used that for progress of physical as well as thinking of society.
-From the obtained money, Maharaj built educational institutions, dharmashalas, hospitals and animal shelters.
+Villagers gave him money, which Maharaj used for society by building schools, dharmashalas, hospitals, and shelters for animals.

-He conducted his discourses in the form of "Kirtans" in which he would emphasize values like service to humanity and compassion.
-During his Kirtans, he would educate people against blind faiths and rituals.
-He would use Dohas (couplets of a song) by Saint Kabir in his discourses.

 He exhorted people to stop animal sacrifice as part of religious rituals and campaigned against vices such as alcohol abuse.

 He tried to embody the values that he preached: hard work, simple living and selfless service to the poor.
 He abandoned his family (a wife and three children) to pursue this path.

 Maharaj met the spiritual teacher Meher Baba several times.
 Meher Baba indicated that Maharaj was one of his favourite saints and that Maharaj was on the sixth plane of consciousness.
 Maharaj invited Meher Baba to Pandharpur, India, and on 6 November 1954 thousands of people had Maharaj and Meher Baba's darshan.